Editors Reads Verdict

 Readers should approach Murphy’s more expansive claims — around healing physical illness through subconscious reprogramming, or attracting wealth through visualization alone — with appropriate critical engagement.
 The psychological core of his argument has genuine support; the more ambitious applications are where scientific scrutiny becomes necessary.

-The techniques Murphy describes — prayer as conscious programming, the threshold state before sleep as prime time for reprogramming, the importance of emotional conviction in affirmation — have filtered through decades of self-help literature and appear in modified form in contemporary mindfulness, cognitive behavioral therapy, and performance psychology.
+The techniques Murphy describes — prayer as conscious programming, the threshold state before sleep as prime time for reprogramming, the importance of emotional conviction in affirmation — have filtered through decades of self-help literature and appear, in modified and evidence-tested form, in contemporary mindfulness, cognitive-behavioral therapy, sports psychology, and visualization training.
+That is the paradox of this book: it is unscientific in its framing and overreaching in its promises, yet it grasped, decades early, something psychology has since substantially confirmed — that our unexamined beliefs quietly run much of our lives.
+Read critically, as a historical foundation stone of the genre and a toolkit to be filtered rather than swallowed whole, it still offers real value.

 Our rating: 4.3/5 — A foundational text whose core insights about the relationship between conscious belief and unconscious action remain valuable even where specific claims require critical filtering.